 It snowed a couple of days ago, but now it's mostly melted.
-You're talking with one of the other mothers at your child's daycare about the snow.
-You say:
+You're talking with one of the other mothers.
+You say this about the snow.

 It's all turned to slush at this point.